SK-0911/Loading-Bar/README.md

 A simple loading bar made with HTML, CSS and JavaScript.

+> "Every great developer you know got there by solving problems they were unqualified to solve until
+> they actually did it." - Patrick McKenzie

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.